caithmac/upsc-digitalgarden/src/site/notes/UPSC/Criticism of Plato.md

 - There is nothing beyond these two classes.
 - Role of every person is fixed for life.
 - No option of switch or change
-- All Political powers belongs to [[Philosopher King|Philosopher King]] - no one can say anything against him.
+- All Political powers belongs to [[UPSC/Philosopher King|Philosopher King]] - no one can say anything against him.
-- Orders are final and [[Philosopher King|Philosopher King]] is not limited by his own orders.
+- Orders are final and [[UPSC/Philosopher King|Philosopher King]] is not limited by his own orders.
 - No circulation; no space of evolution -> means -> closed society where nothing new will be allowed
 - There is monopoly of merit/quality
 - Is a class rule not rule of law.